 - For unwanted possessions, arrange a yard sale, donate items or dispose of them if they are no longer of any use.

-- Obtain and fill out a United States Postal Service change of address form.
+- Obtain and fill out a Canada Post Service change of address form.

 - Update the details of your magazines/newspaper subscriptions, or cancel them if they are no longer required.